 Margaret also performs therapeutic music for patients in hospitals, hospice, cancer treatment centers and senior care settings.
 While in Portland, she was contracted by Good Samaritan Hospital, Emanuel Hospital, and OHSU Hospital, playing for patients in ICU, oncology, trauma, pediatric and neurology units.
 Margaret also served as a volunteer musician at Hopewell House Hospice in Portland.

-Margaret moved back to the New York City area in November, 2008, where she performed in a variety of venues as a solo guitarist and in jazz ensembles; Margaret also worked as a hospice musician for Jansen Hospice, located in Tuckahoe, New York.
-In addition, she played for veterans and taught guitar lessons at the Bronx VA Medical Center in the Bronx, New York.
+Margaret moved back to New York in 2008, where she performed in a variety of venues in the New York City area as a solo guitarist and in small jazz ensembles.
+Margaret also worked as a hospice musician for Jansen Hospice, located in Tuckahoe, New York.
+In addition, she played for and taught guitar lessons to war veterans at the Bronx VA Medical Center in the Bronx, New York from 2009-2012.

 Margaret relocated to Austin, Texas, in May, 2012.
 She currently performs throughout the Austin area in restaurants, bars, art galleries, senior care centers, memory care units, chemotherapy infusion rooms and cancer treatment center waiting rooms, hospital lobbies, and for private parties and events.
 Some of her healthcare performances have been sponsored by an amazing Austin non-profit organization, Symphony of Soul.
 Margaret also plays for hospice patients independently and through the wonderful Austin non-profit Swan Songs.

 Margaret teaches guitar and music theory privately, and was an adjunct faculty member of Marylhurst University, Portland State University, Portland Community College and Mt.
 Hood Community College in Portland, Oregon.
 In addition, Margaret was the recipient of twelve performing and recording project grants from Portland's Regional Arts and Culture Council between 1995 - 2007.